 – I fear boredom and mediocrity much more than I fear failure.

 – I would say that my most valuable habit is using pain to trigger quality reflections.
-If you learn to identify what causes your pain and how best to deal with it, it will greatly impact your effectiveness.
+Learning to identify what causes your pain and how best to deal with it will greatly impact your effectiveness.

 – The only purpose of earning money is to get what your heart desires, so think about what you value most and put it above money.
 No price can be put on the love of a dear one.